Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-and-special-cases.md

 Are we able to stop a loop before it gets to the last element?
 Are we able to use `for` loops on other data structures?

 By learning these different pieces of syntax, we can learn to wield them wisely whenever it becomes relevant.

-## Learning Goals

-- Define the "break" keyword as a way to exit a loop
-- Define the "continue" keyword as a way to advance an iteration in a loop
-- Use the "range()" syntax combined with a for loop

 ## Vocabulary and Synonyms